mivanit/lmcat/example_output.md

 		"--output",
 		action="store",
 		default=None,
-		help="Output file to write the tree and contents to.", )
+		help="Output file to write the tree and contents to. set to 'STDOUT' to print to console if you want to override the config.", )
 	arg_parser.add_argument(
 		"-h", "--help", action="help", help="Show this help message and exit."